On p-form gauge theories and their conformal limits

 \section{p-form electrodynamics: preliminaries}

 By ``p-form electrodynamics'' we mean here an abelian gauge-field theory for a $p$-form potential $A$ with $(p+1)$-form field-strength $F=dA$, in a Minkowski spacetime of dimension $2p+2$.
 For $p$ odd, $F$ transforms irreducibly with respect to the Lorentz group.
-In contrast, $F=F_+ \oplus F_-$ for even $p$, where $F_{\pm}$ are the (anti)self-dual components of $F$, which transform as distinct irreducible representations that are exchanged by parity\footnote{ We may also write $F= F_++F_-$ for odd p but then $F_-=F_+^*$ for real $F$, so we do not have a decomposition of $F$ into irreducible representations of the Lorenz group.}; in this case we may set $F=F_+$ to get a ``chiral'' theory.
+In contrast, $F=F_+ \oplus F_-$ for even $p$, where $F_{\pm}$ are the (anti)self-dual components of $F$, which transform as distinct irreducible representations\footnote{ We may also write $F= F_++F_-$ for odd p but then $F_-=F_+^*$ for real $F$, so we do not have a decomposition of $F$ into irreducible representations of the Lorenz group.} that are exchanged by parity; in this case we may set $F=F_+$ to get a ``chiral'' theory.
 For any $p$ there could be $(p-1)$-brane sources, which may be `electric' or magnetic' (or `dyonic') for odd $p$, but we consider here only source-free theories.